skills-dev-2/release-notes-and-changelogs/.github/steps/X-finish.md

 - Explore tools like `standard-version`, `release-please`, or `semantic-release`
 - [Take another GitHub Skills course](https://github.com/skills)
 - [Read more about Keep a Changelog standard](https://keepachangelog.com/)

-### Did you know?

-Many open-source projects now use automated changelog generation as part of their regular release process.
-This not only saves time but also ensures consistency in how changes are communicated to users.